viaplay/simple-ioc/README.md

 <a name="register" />
 ### register( name, pathOrLoaded, lifecycleTransient )

-Regsisters a component in the ioc.
+Registers a component in the ioc.

 __Arguments__